Leg3ndary/htn2025-challenge/README.md

 **Some possibilities, for your inspiration:**

-- Allowing the user to search for a specific event
+- DONE Allowing the user to search for a specific event
-- Add the ability to filter based on the event type
+- DONE Add the ability to filter based on the event type
-- Add the ability to re-order events and persist the order of events across refreshes
+- DONE Add the ability to re-order events and persist the order of events across refreshes